alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In **public contracts**, serializing `Result` tends to leak an internal control-flow wrapper into your schema.
 Prefer `Match` into a DTO / HTTP status / `ProblemDetails` (unless using a custom converter).

 Some `Result` types could expose public `Value`/`Error`/flags, which can make serialization even worse.
-If you serialize a `Result`-shaped class directly, you can end up with confusing “wrapper JSON” like this:
+If you serialize a `Result`-shaped class directly, you can end up with confusing "wrapper JSON" like this:

 ```json
 {